 Groove Theory – 10 Minute High

 The style of the groove theory album was kind of prophetic, becausethere would be more of this to follow from future artists such as Jilly from Philly, and Nat and Marsh from across the marsh bka Floetry.
 It put us in a new zone, changing the tone of music and our lives for years to come.

 Prior to Groove Theory however, the first album to perfectly blend funk, soul, jazz and hip hop elements with live instruments and smart lyrics ( i.e. i’m digging you like an old soul record) would be MeShell Ndegeocello’s Plantation Lulabies.
 Her singles “If thats your Boyfriend” and “Dred Loc” could possibly have put a stamp on Neo soul early in the game.
 Released in ’93, the album was a masterpiece, however it could not be classified as jazz or R&B or hip hop.
 It merged the three, and created a new category which may have been the humble beginnings of what we call neo soul.

 MeShell NdegeOcello – Dred Loc

-Without the aforementioned producers, who were brave and creative in expressing their definition of hip hop music, there would be no neo soul today.
-But Meshell with her ability to infuse live instruments and that powerful bass, with hip hop style beats (and scratches from Primo), plus her smooth, non-overpowering vocals, soulful lyrics and style, if Erykah’s the “Queen”, Me’Shell is the wise elder and most respected in the village.
+Without the aforementioned producers, who were brave and creative in expressing their definition of hip hop music, there may not be a neo soul today.
+But Meshell with her ability to infuse live instruments like that powerful bass, with hip hop style beats (and scratches from Primo!), plus her smooth, non-overpowering vocals, soulful lyrics and style, if Erykah’s the “Queen”, Me’Shell is the wise elder and most respected in the village.